Why you don’t have to save

 Choosing not to have a will means allowing the government to decide (usually in the least timely and most expensive way) how your estate is divided and allowing the courts to decide who should take care of your children.
 Choosing not having personal care directives and powers of attorney means that if you happen to be seriously ill and unable to communicate your wishes, your family is left to figure out for themselves what you would want and no-one has the ability to take care of your finances for you while you’re incapacitated.
 Choosing not to take care of these things means making life much harder for those you leave behind; probably not the legacy you’d like to be remembered by.

-Related Article: 12 Consequences If You Die Without a Will
+Related Article:12 Consequences If You Die Without a Will

 April 5-12 is “Money Smart Week” in the US.
-To me, being money smart, is fundamentally about making a choice to do what needs to be done and understanding the consequences if we don’t.
-The reality is that our whole society is existing in a cozy bubble of ample credit and low interest rates that has lulled us into a dangerously false sense of security.
+To me, being money smart is fundamentally about making a choice to do what needs to be done and understanding the consequences if we don’t.
+The reality is that our whole society is existing in a cozy bubble of ample credit and low-interest rates that have lulled us into a dangerously false sense of security.
 At some point in the not too distant future, that cozy bubble is going to burst and we’re going to be forced to deal with the consequences of the choices we’ve made.
 We don’t have to get rid of our debt and get our financial house in order, but by choosing not to do so, we have to realize that we’re choosing to deal with the consequences.